rekaj3773/CrisisLostAndFound/README.md

     - After mobile tower service is restored

  **Where to set up:**
-##### Traveling to the affected location:
+- **Traveling to the affected location:**
     - Secure a location to store items in relative safety and security without breaking the bank.
 Renting a box truck similar to one of these will suffice.
 Dry, locks at night.
 Scale as needed.
     - *Note: sometimes local storage companies are also inclined to help or partner.
-They might offer you some steep discounts on storage* trucks as a donation.
-If so, take them up on their kindness and don't forget to mention their donation at every opportunity.
+They might offer you some steep discounts on storage trucks as a donation.
+If so, take them up on their kindness and don't forget to mention their donation at every opportunity.*
    - Secure a location to set up shop.
      - Think twice about a spot before setting up shop.
      - You don't want to move lost and found as you might become part of what has gone missing.
    - Secure a shelter from the weather.
      - A good pop up tent will do just fine.
 Adjust for weather patterns in your area.
    - Secure a table and comfortable chairs.
      - If all goes according to plan, you're going to be there for some time so get comfortable.
    - Consider lodgings.
      - Are you in a cot at the Lost and Found site.
 Probably not.
 And please don't sleep in the truck.
 The police and neighbors will get upset after a day or two of this.
      - Your enthusiam for leading and continuing this Lost and Found effort must remain at a high.
 Try to find lodgings nearby to sleep comfortably.
-			Important note: This may be VERY hard to come by as lodgings typically grow scarce during crisis.
+      - Important note: This may be VERY hard to come by as lodgings typically grow scarce during crisis.
 Plan accordingly.
 (I don't mind asking to borrow a camper and set up shop )
    - Consider having some water and/or other offerings donated.
      - Many people have been through quite a lot, and even if you do not have their missing item, a gesture or water can go a long way in unmeasurable conforting.
    - Consider getting postage donated
      - You might be able to send out some items to people who have been displaced or traveled out of driving range
-##### Setting up online:
+- **And/Or Setting up online:**
    - *Note: There are likely hundreds of acceptable ways to set up an online lost and found.*
    - You may want to balance ease of use/start up with cost.
    - A simple, clean, highly accessible mechanism is using Facebook.
    - Create a group on Facebook and have the Lost and Found Staff monitor and administer the page.
    - Encourage communication and requests.
 Use this as your central communications hub.
    - Feel free to advertise using low cost (like some Facebook advertising if you have the budget) or no cost mechanisms (like Craigslist posts) to point people to your Facebook page.
    - Create pictures of FOUND  items.
 Create postings of LOST items.
    - Encourage friends to share.

 - Determining what items to display: